tc915/website_sql_rewrite/api/README.txt

 ****NEED TO CHANGE EMAIL PARAMETERS TO THE COMPANY EMAIL.
 CURRENTLY USING PERSONAL EMAILS AS PLACEHOLDER FOR TESTING****

+Not all environment variables are in the files.
+All environment variables are on Render.com where the backend is hosted

 Dependencies:

     bcryptjs: This is used to hash passwords and decrypt hashed passwords